unitycatalog/unitycatalog-ui/CONTRIBUTING.md

 We use [GitHub Issues](https://github.com/unitycatalog/unitycatalog-ui/issues) to track community-reported issues and [GitHub Pull Requests](https://github.com/unitycatalog/unitycatalog-ui/pulls) for accepting changes.
 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.

+## Code of Conduct

+Please review our [Code of Conduct](https://github.com/unitycatalog/unitycatalog/blob/main/CODE_OF_CONDUCT.md) before participating.
+We expect all contributors to adhere to the guidelines outlined there.

 ## Reporting issues

 Before reporting an issue on the